The Levanter: Plot

 Michael Howell is a "levantine mongrel" who has inherited his family's Middle-Eastern business.
 He is forced by the Palestine Action Force to produce bombs for them.

 The story is framed by a description from a journalist of Ghaled, a Palestinian terrorist and extortionist.

 Howell's company has its Syrian assets frozen by the new socialist government.
 Hoping to make the best of a bad situation, he proposes to the government that they start various joint ventures, with Howell's foreign companies getting exclusive export rights.
 One of these joint ventures is a battery company.
-Howell's wife discovers the battery business has been ordering unnecessary and unauthorized extra materials.
+Howell's mistress/colleague Teresa discovers the battery business has been ordering unnecessary and unauthorized extra materials.
 Michael recognizes these materials as ingredients for bombs, and they visit the factory at night.
 There, they discover an employee is hosting bomb-making classes.
-The security guard turns out to be Ghaled, the notorious terrorist, who threatens Howell and his wife, and forces them to join the Palestinian Action Force (PAF).
+The security guard turns out to be Ghaled, the notorious terrorist, who threatens Howell and his mistress, and forces them to join the Palestinian Action Force (PAF).
 He forces them to sign confessions of being Israeli spies, and to assist with ordering crucial parts for bomb detonators.

 Ghaled has two plans.
 The first is to build hundreds of suitcase bombs and distribute them throughout Israel on tourist buses.
 These are all to be detonated simultaneously using radio receiver parts from one of Howell's companies.
 The second is to shell the Tel Aviv coastline from a small wooden boat the PAF has bought, shielding it from radar with one of Howell's larger ships.
 Ghaled and Howell travel on Howell's ship.
 Howell has secretly given orders to the captain to remain sufficiently far from the coast that the shells are out of range.
 In a struggle between the ship's crew and Ghaled's men, Howell shoots Ghaled dead, and destroys the remote control for the suitcase bombs.

 It turns out the Israeli authorities have already destroyed the suitcase bombs, by reverse-engineering the detonation signal using a part Howell supplied them, and broadcasting it before the bombs could be distributed.